Mifflin Wistar Gibbs: San Francisco, California

 Like tens of thousands of other men, Gibbs joined the California Gold Rush, having arrived in San Francisco in late 1850.
 He sought work as a carpenter, a trade that he had pursued in Philadelphia, but was discouraged by the racial discrimination that he faced.
 He then partnered with Nathan Pointer to sell clothes.
 In 1851, Gibbs, in partnership with Peter Lester, opened the Emporium for Boot and Shoes store at 638 Clay Street in San Francisco, selling imported shoes and boots.
 In Gibbs's autobiography, "Shadow and Light" (1902), he mentions that, while living in San Francisco, he and Lester were successful in business but dealt with community ostracization and assaults.
 As African Americans in California, they were disenfranchised and thus unable to sit on a jury, unable to testify in court, and denied the right to vote.

-In 1851, he and Jonas H. Townsend, W. H. Newby, and William H. Hall, published the Alta California, "the state's only African-American newspaper."
-He was later a proprietor, publisher, and contributor to another paper, the Mirror of the Times.
-He was active in statewide conventions of black people in 1854, 1855, and 1857, and, together with Lester, stood against poll taxes in San Francisco.
+According to Gibbs's memoir, he publicly protested these unjust laws as early as 1851, when he joined with Jonas H. Townsend, W. H. Newby, and William H. Hall to publish resolutions decrying their disenfranchisement and limited testimony rights in the Alta California, then the state's leading newspaper.
+He was later a proprietor, publisher, and contributor to the Mirror of the Times, "the state's only African-American newspaper."
+He was active in statewide conventions of Black Californians in the 1850s and, together with Lester, stood against poll taxes in San Francisco.

 In 1858, he and other American blacks were angered when the California State Legislature passed discriminatory laws intended to discourage blacks from entering or staying in the state: they were deprived of the right to own property and were disqualified from giving evidence against a white person in court.
 All black people in California were required to wear distinctive badges.
 Angered by these developments, Gibbs and two other African-American men went to British Columbia to meet with Sir James Douglas, governor of the province, to learn about the treatment of blacks in Canada.
 Douglas assured the men that they would be treated like other residents in this frontier area.